 Under President Liberty’s leadership, Kettering stretched both its academic prowess and economic footprint.
 Campus accomplishments from 2005-2011 include:

-- Launch of new academic degree programs, minors and areas of concentration, including Pre-med, Pre-law, Bioinformatics, Engineering Physics, Chemical Engineering, the Business degrees were restructured, MBA program launched and expanded.
+- Launch of new academic degree programs, minors and areas of concentration, including Pre-med, Pre-law, Bioinformatics, Engineering Physics, Chemical Engineering, the Business degrees were restructured and MBA program launched and expanded.

 - Received a Best in Class National Award for entrepreneurship and innovation.